danelowe/glia/README.md

 #### Configure the layout

-Tell it where the layout files are stored.
-The layout files will be organised into subdirectories.
+If you organise your areas by directory, tell it where the layout files are stored.
-The first subdirectory is the name of the 'area'.

 ```ruby
 Glia::Layout.layout_dir = File.join(Dir.pwd, 'test', 'fixtures', 'layout')
 ```

-Tell it what namespace to use when finding classes for a class code
+If you wish to use class codes in place of classes, Tell it what namespace to use when finding classes for a class code.

 ```ruby
 Glia::Layout.view_namespace = Fixtures::View